Import entities from a CSV file in ITSI

 appserver-04 with the Web A service and associate

 appserver-05 with the Web B service.
-The Web A service already exists in ITSI but the Web B service does not.
+The Web A service already exists in ITSI but the Web B service doesn't.

-- Click Create Entity > Import from CSV.
-If your role does not have write access to Global team, you will not see the New Entity button.
+- Select Create Entity > Import from CSV.
+If your role doesn't have write access to Global team, the New Entity button isn't available.

 The CSV file uploads and a file preview appears.